anupambhatnagar/GPUPuzzlers/launch_queue/README.md

 ### Context

-When the CPU sends a kernel to the GPU, it doesn't bock on the GPU, i.e., control returns to the host thread before the GPU completes the requested task.
+A kernel is a function that's executed on the GPU.
+When the CPU sends a kernel to the GPU, it doesn't block on the GPU, i.e., control returns to the CPU thread before the GPU completes the requested task.
 This leaves the CPU free for other tasks.

 ### Problem